bitboxer/dotfiles/README.md

 # My dotfiles #

 This is my dotfiles repo with all the things I need for my day to day work.
-I am developing inside of a vagrant box that is provisioned via ansible.
-Start it via `vagrant up && vagrant ssh`.
-From time to time I will do a `vagrant destroy` to have a clean machine.
+I am developing inside of a lima box that is provisioned via shell scripts.
+Start it via `limactl start box.yml && limactl ssh box`.
+From time to time I will do a `limactl stop box && limactl delete box` to have a clean machine.

-There is lot of things configured and installed into that vagrant box.
-For details you can look into the [ansible playbook](ansible/playbook.yml) and the configuration of all the tools inside of the [tilde](tilde) directory.
+There is lot of things configured and installed into that box.
+For details you can look into the [bin/setup_all.sh](bin/setup_all.sh) and the configuration of all the tools inside of the [tilde](tilde) directory.

 For my day to day work I am using tmux and neovim together with lots of other